-Florence Nightingale is undoubtedly the world’s most famous nurse and her influence and legacy continue to have an effect throughout the world today.
+Florence Nightingale is one of the world’s most famous nurse and her influence and legacy continue to have an effect throughout the world today.

 When Florence died in 1910 at 90, the international nursing community of the time wished to pay tribute to the life and work of this great nurse.
 At the 1912 International Council of Nurses (ICN) Congress in Cologne, Ethel Bedford Fenwick, the ICN’s first President, in her speech at the final banquet proposed that “an appropriate memorial to Florence Nightingale be instituted”.
 She envisaged an educational foundation which would enable nurses “to prepare themselves most fitly to follow in her footsteps”.